 • Pillar 4: Business Opportunities

-Through PELITAKU, the Penang Government encourages the south Penang Island community, the private and public sectors to take part and take advantage of opportunities created in the Penang South Islands development.
+Through PELITAKU, the Penang Government encourages the south Penang Island community, the private and public sectors to take part and take advantage of opportunities created in the Penang South Island development.

 The Penang State Government has set up Koperasi Komuniti Pulau Pinang Selatan Berhad (KKPPSB) with a capital of RM5 million to ensure the local community benefits from the PSI project, which will boost business and economic growth in south Penang Island in the coming years.